ChenfengZhao/NuMoFinder/ReadMe.md

 python3 NuMoFinder.py
 ```

 4. The results will be generated under the path defined in the **output_path** of config.ini (e.g., ./result/ in this example).
-It contains the individual results of each compound for each MS data file (i.e., NuMo_Result_XXX.csv), combined results of all the compounds in each MS data file (i.e., NuMo_Results_XXX.csv), and the results of unknow search mode (i.e., Unknown_Search_Result.csv) if this mode is enabled.
+It contains the individual results of each compound for each MS data file (i.e., NuMo_Result_XXX.csv), combined results of all the compounds in each MS data file (i.e., NuMo_Results_XXX.csv), and the results of unknow search mode (i.e., Unknown_Search_Result.csv) if enabled.